-If you are travelling Guatemala I’m sure you have a tick list of places you want to go.
-If you decide to skip a visit to Semuc Champey you will likely be either travelling from Antigua to Flores or Flores to Antigua.
-So here is a guide talking you through the different options of how you can travel from Antigua to Flores and Tikal
+If you are traveling Guatemala I’m sure you have a tick list of places you want to go.
+If you decide to skip a visit to Semuc Champey you will likely be either traveling from Antigua to Tikal or Tikal to Antigua, or from Antigua to Flores by bus.
+So here is a guide talking you through the different options of how you can travel from Antigua to Tikal.

 The three companies that do this route are: